ark-lang/ark/docs/REFERENCE.md

 ## Function Prototypes
 A function prototype is similar to the syntax for a function declaration, however instead of using curly braces to start a new block, you end the statement with a semi-colon.
+A function prototype is a good way of defining all the functions you will be using in your program before actually implementing them.
 For example, a function prototype for a function `add` that takes two parameters (both integers), and returns an integer would be as follows:

 	func add(a: int, b: int): int;
+The function can then be implemented elsewhere in the program.
+While (in most cases) a trivial move, sometimes adding the function prototype at the start of the program before implementing it elsewhere is considered good practice.

 ### Calling C Functions
 You can use the function prototypes showcased above to call c functions.
 Say we wanted to use the `printf`